asmaxey/wsutech/README.md

 # wsutech
 Created by Angela Maxey.
-This repository is a compliation of the labs I have completed at WSU Tech.
+This repository is a compliation of assigned coursework I have completed as a student at WSU Tech.